 The ultimate reveal of your sexy lingerie choice is guaranteed to make your partner’s jaw drop.

 Quarter cup or shelf bra intended for sexy time and not everyday wear.
 If your sup sizes are C, D, E, and beyond, you should definitely put this bra on.
-These bras are crafted with structured cups built which provide the extra support & lift.
+These bras are crafted with structured cups built which provide the extra support & lift for a large bust.